sdelpercio/sdelpercio/README.md

 <h1 align="center">Hi 👋, I'm <a href="https://linkedin.com/in/shawn-delpercio" target="blank">Shawn</a></h1>
-<h3 align="center">I am a Full Stack Web Developer with a passion for solving problems!</h3>
+<h3 align="center">I am a Software Engineer with a passion for solving problems!</h3>